filipe-oliveiraa/music_midi_challenge/Readme.md

 # Distributed MIDI Music Player - Gorxestra

+_Note: The structure of the project and it´s code was all given.
+I was tasked with finding the problem that didn´t allow for music to play.
+Therefore i had to understand the structure of the project and it´s code in order to make the alterations that would guarantee music was correctly played.
+_
 ## **Challenge Overview**

-In this challenge, you are provided with the source code for a distributed MIDI-based music player.
+In this challenge, it was provided with the source code for a distributed MIDI-based music player.
 The system consists of two main components:
 - **Conductor:** Responsible for sending musical notes to the musicians.
 - **Musician:** Musicians receive notes from the conductor and play them in sequence.